-Join Bob McGannon for an in-depth discussion in this video Collecting requirements, part of Agile Project Management Foundations.
+Join Bob McGannon for an in-depth discussion in this video Collecting requirements, part of Agile Project Management Principles.

 …Agile projects expect and are designed to accommodate change.…Being able to identify and document…requirements throughout an agile project based…on current business need is a key ingredient to any agile project.…During the speculate phase, we discussed the…use of index cards to document features.…Now we'll discuss approaches and techniques…to document the features and requirements.…A great technique is to have a business analyst work…ahead of the agile development team by one or two sprints.…